Duplex · Triplex · Fourplex · Plexes and small income properties

 with full clarity.

 A revenue property is a major investment with elements to verify depending on age, maintenance history and available access.
 Shared systems, accessible units and visible components may influence planning after acquisition.
 Our inspection helps you get a clear picture of visible and accessible items before you buy.
 We inspect plexes across Montreal, Laval, the South Shore and the West Island.
-For commercial properties or buildings with 6 or more units, see our commercial inspection.
+For commercial properties or 5+ unit multi-residential buildings, see our commercial / multi-unit inspection.

 🏗